Clasc/github-plus/README.md

 # GitHub Plus Chrome Extension

-A simple Chrome browser extension that enhances GitHub Pull Request pages by injecting a "Hello World" button underneath the comment text field.
+A simple Chrome browser extension that enhances GitHub Pull Request pages by injecting a "run e2e tests" button that automatically comments "run e2e" on the PR when clicked.

 ## Features